Mayo Fuster Morell: Work

-Mayo Fuster Morell is the lead researcher of Dimmons Research Group of the Internet Interdisciplinary Institute of the Open University of Catalonia (UOC), and the director of the Barcelona UOC Chair in digital economy: for a sharing economy focused on people’s welfare and the Right to the City gathering the UOC, the Barcelona City Council and Barcelona Activa.
+Mayo Fuster Morell has been the lead researcher of Dimmons Research Group of the Internet Interdisciplinary Institute of the Open University of Catalonia (UOC), and the director of the Barcelona UOC Chair in digital economy: for a sharing economy focused on people's welfare and the Right to the City gathering the UOC, the Barcelona City Council and Barcelona Activa.

-She is the UOC’s lead researcher of the National program project "Gender Digital project on gender equality in the digital sphere", and the European H2020 projects: PLUS: Platform Labor in Urban Spaces and DECODE: Building the next generation of cooperative data platforms for digital sovereignty, and P2Pvalue: Techno-social platform for sustainable models and value generation in commons-based peer production.
-Furthermore, Dimmons Research Group promotes feminist digitalization of social economy though Matchimpulsa.barcelona, an enterprises promotion program of 130 companies in Barcelona.
+She has been the UOC's lead researcher of the National program project "Gender Digital project on gender equality in the digital sphere", and the European H2020 projects: PLUS: Platform Labor in Urban Spaces and DECODE: Building the next generation of cooperative data platforms for digital sovereignty, and P2Pvalue: Techno-social platform for sustainable models and value generation in commons-based peer production.
+Furthermore, Dimmons Research Group promoted feminist digitalization of social economy though Matchimpulsa.barcelona, an enterprises promotion program of 130 companies in Barcelona.

 She has published more than 70 papers in the topics of social movements, online communities, commons-based peer production, Internet and politics, and public policies.
 Her works on governance of commons-based peer production are considered pioneering in the field.

-Her research on Wikipedia and on its governance is considered a reference on the field by media, and academics.

-and her works comparing the grassroots movements with the digital Commons have attracted international interest.
+Her research on Wikipedia and on its governance is considered a reference on the field by media, and academics. and her works comparing the grassroots movements with the digital Commons have attracted international interest.
 She has contributed to major pieces of work concerning Open Data and Cultural Commons.
-She is Principal Investigator in the P2Pvalue European Project, where she has led the creation of the Directory of Commons-based peer production initiatives, a unique contribution to the field.
+She was Principal Investigator in the P2Pvalue European Project, where she led the creation of the Directory of Commons-based peer production initiatives, a unique contribution to the field.
+She leads the first COST Action on platform economy, which applies an intersectional feminist approach.